tinybike/glitch/readme.md

             output1 = all_build_dict(cursor)

 This one has an array, "possible", which is the possible dbcodes that contain probe and datetime.
 It just helps you limit your search.
+I recommend that we possibly check some of entity_attribute, as it looks like we don't have an MV00105, but yet it is in some of these tables, and that could cause other people trouble in the future, too.

       all_get_references(output1, cursor)

 This one eats the output of the above, and can be further refined to fit the data.
 For example, we clean out entities that don't have DATE_TIME or DATETIME, but you might want to keep something like DT or TMSTAMP.
 We clean out ones that don't have MEAN as an attribute (because all MEAN have a MEAN FLAG with them right now), but you might want to keep around TOT or INST or something.
 You could add this if you wanted.

 The main method of map_glitch can be run executable.